interrogator/buzzword/docs/building.md

 2. Sentence level metadata (XML at end of sentences)
 3. Span/token level metadata (XML elements containing one or more tokens)
 4. Speaker names in script style

+Important things to remember when building your unparsed dataset:

 * XML annotations values can be strings, integers, floats and booleans will all be understood by the tool.
 * Metadata is always inherited, from file, to sentence, to span and token level.
 The `rating` for the whole file will be replaced for the final sentence with `7.8`.